derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
 As we all know from experience, we only use a small fraction of English to communicate.
 JavaScript—and programming languages in general—are no different.

 The question is then, why do extra words in a language even exist?
 Extra words are useful to those more experienced with a given language.
 They enable concise communication between those in-the-know.
 They are intended as a shortcut to shared meaning and understanding.
 The tradeoff of using these words is a risk of increased misunderstanding for those unfamiliar with them.
-The subset approach mitigates this risk.
+The subset approach helps mitigates this risk.

 The JavaScript subset—and the language itself—is organized in four groups:
 1. Keywords